Farhad Hossain (politician): Career

-Hossain is the president of Meherpur District unit of Awami League.
+Hossain is the president of the Meherpur District unit of Awami League.
 He was a lecturer at the Dhaka City College.

 Hossain was elected parliament member in 2014 from Meherpur-1 (Meherpur-Mujibnagar) as a candidate of the Awami League.
 He received 80,146 votes while independent candidate Md.
 Yeearul Islam received 13,919 votes.
-He was a member of the Parliamentary Standing Committee of the Ministry of Finance of the 10th Parliament and member of the sub-committee of the Parliamentary Standing Committee on the Ministry of Finance.
+He was a member of the parliamentary standing committee of the Ministry of Finance of the 10th parliament and a member of the sub-committee of the parliamentary standing committee on the Ministry of Finance.
 He is an executive member of Muktijoddha Kalyan Trust.

 Hossain was re-elected to parliament from Meherpur-1 as an Awami League candidate in 2018.
 He received 197,097 votes while his nearest rival, Masud Arun of the Bangladesh Nationalist Party, received 14,192 votes.
-On 7 January 2019, he was appointed the State Minister of Public Affairs; the first to be appointed a minister from Meherpur District.
+On 7 January 2019, he was appointed the state minister of public affairs; the first to be appointed a minister from Meherpur District.

 In June 2022, Hossain said there were nearly 400 thousand vacancies in various ministries of the government.
-Hossain proposed the Bangladesh Public Service Commission Bill-2022" which would raise the members of the Bangladesh Public Service Commission from 15 to 20.
+Hossain proposed the "Bangladesh Public Service Commission Bill-2022" which would raise the members of the Bangladesh Public Service Commission from 15 to 20.

+On 14 September 2024, Hossain was arrested by the Rapid Action Battalion (RAB) in Dhaka's Eskaton area in a murder case filed for killing Rubel, a garment worker, during the 2024 non-cooperation movement.